PeterWong327/study-guide-notes/web-architecture.md

  - Walk through an arbitrary example of a RESTful request/response cycle, and describe what makes it RESTful
+  - When a user types a URL in the browser and presses enter, the browser sends a HTTP GET request to the server.
+The server would send back a response with information on how to interpret the message body, so that the client has everything it needs in the single message.
+This is RESTful because the uniform interface constraint ensure that there is a common language between servers and clients.

  -  What happens when you type in www.google.com and hit enter?